denyncrawford/denyncrawford/README.md

   - **npm**: `npm install miguel` :DD
   - **deno**: `import miguel from 'https://cdn.skypack.dev/miguel';`

-  > You can use the code to know more about me :D
+  > You can use the code to know more about me :D. A complete documentation is [here](https://github.com/denyncrawford/denyncrawford/blob/master/module_docs.md)

 - 📫 **How to reach me**: Just drop it on denyncrawford@crawford.ml